Gunu-B/Basket-box/readme.txt

-this particular repository is for having multiple common scripts
+this particular repository is for having multiple common scripts.